Aug. 26: Fall semester classes begin

 Faculty MAY choose to drop any student who is registered, but who does not attend any class meetings during the 1st full week of classes.
 Students can be dropped on WebAdvisor by checking the box in the Flag for Non-Attendance column on the Photo Roster page.
 Please do NOT drop students who are on the waitlist.
 See the Policy on Attendance in the College Catalogue.

 All courses are assigned rooms based on course size, type and location.
 Room changes are difficult to make, especially for large classes.
-If your classroom is too small, please call or email Phylicia Cronin in the Registrar's Office (firstname.lastname@example.org, 315-859-4638) for assistance.
+If your classroom is too small or you would like to see about changing rooms, please submit a Classroom Change Request.
 To schedule rooms for other meetings or discussions, please use the Events Calendar to find and request spaces.

 Final Grade Policy

 Hamilton's academic calendar has two 15-week semesters (including the final exam week).
 Classes are held on National Holidays during the academic year, unless the holiday falls during a scheduled break.
 Some office may be closed on Labor Day, but classes will be in session.
-For the 2019-20 year, the Registrar's Office will be open on Labor Day.
+For the 2021-22 year, the Registrar's Office will be closed on Labor Day.

 - Explanation of Time Blocks